 With Copernicus Project Accounting you get a proven book closing process and save much of your time.

 Invoices are coded automatically from set up regulations.
-Copernicus Pro also keeps track of and codes advances for fixed price as well as for continuous invoices.
+Copernicus Project also keeps track of and codes advances for fixed price as well as for continuous invoices.
 There are even functions for deduction of invoiced advances.

 If there are several financiers for an individual project, the costs should be divided among these.
 The division between them can occur in different ways.
 It occurs through rules and regulations that are set up for the project.

-Copernicus Pro Project Accounting contains powerful functions for handling internal dealings.
+Copernicus Project Accounting contains powerful functions for handling internal dealings.
 Pricing is calculated per hour or as a percentage of the customer end price.
 Elimination of internal accounting occurs automatically according to set up regulations.
 It is possible to handle dealings both within a company as well as between different companies in the group.

 With special functions you can reorganise and move co-workers as well as redirect, for example a project shall follow the project owner.
-All of this as Copernicus Pro is constructed to work in a world of constant changes.
+All of this as Copernicus Project is constructed to work in a world of constant changes.

 Types of transactions